GAIA-X4PLC-AAD/self-description-creator/README.md

 The application can run in two operating modes which can be set via the environment variable `OPERATING_MODE`.

-* `API`: In this mode, the application provides a HTTP API to create Self Descriptions and to write the created SDs to the configured GXFS Federated Catalogue.
+* `API`: In this mode, the application provides a HTTP API to create Self Descriptions and to write the created SDs to the configured XFSC Federated Catalogue.
-* `HYBRID`: In this mode, the application provides a HTTP API but also starts a background task that monitors a specific directory for JSON files containing Claims and creates SDs for them which are automatically send to the configured GXFS Federated Catalogue.
+* `HYBRID`: In this mode, the application provides a HTTP API but also starts a background task that monitors a specific directory for JSON files containing Claims and creates SDs for them which are automatically send to the configured XFSC Federated Catalogue.
 Please see the environment variables starting with `CLAIM_FILES_`.

-### Interaction with GXFS Federated Catalogue
+### Interaction with XFSC Federated Catalogue

-To enable interaction with a GXFS Federated Catalogue instance, certain environment variables having the following prefixes must be configured:
+To enable interaction with a XFSC Federated Catalogue instance, certain environment variables having the following prefixes must be configured:

 * `KEYCLOAK_`